 Under the new law, trade mark applications will be formally examined and subsequently published for opposition purposes.
 Registered marks will remain in-force for a period of seven years from the application date, and will be renewable for further periods of seven years.

-If you require any further information in respect of this matter please contact Wilson Gunn.
+If you require any further information in respect of this matter, please contact us.